raschedh/AnomalousDiffusion/README.md

 ## Usage

+Feel free to download the code and run the models.
+Training time varies depending on dataset size and GPU (for this work we simulate roughly 5 million tracks taking about a 14hrs on a single NVIDIA RTX A5000)

 **/data** - Generates dataset used for training, validation and testing<br>

 **/models** - Models used.
 Since we are performing both regression (2 variables - K and alpha) and classificaiton (1 variable - state), I have duplicated the model 3 times with a different output layer for state.
 The model can potentially be combined into a single model returnining a vector with (K, alpha, state).
 This was experimented with but requires careful tuning of a weighted loss function and is more difficult.
 For the sake of simplicity and due to time-constraints, this was not implemented.<br>